- What do charity fundraisers do?

 - Experienced charity fundraisers with successful track records can earn between £25,000 and £40,000.

 - As a head of fundraising or director salaries can reach as high as £60,000.

-For a more in depth look into charity sector salaries, take a look out our bright advice on salaries in the charity sector.
+For a more in-depth look into charity sector salaries, take a look at our bright advice on salaries in the charity sector.

-You don’t need a specific degree to start your role as a charity fundraiser.
+You do not need a specific degree to start your role as a charity fundraiser.
 However, a degree will create a stronger CV and show a level of skill when it comes to research, communication and application.
-Degrees in Marketing, PR or Sales will be useful when applying as they have transferable skills that you can apply in fundraising roles.
+Degrees in Marketing, PR or Sales will be useful when applying as they have transferable skills that are useful in fundraising roles.